frame-lang/frame_transpiler/docs/source/getting_started/introduction/controller.rst

         m._compartment_ = nextCompartment
         m._mux_(&framelang.FrameEvent{Msg: ">", Params: m._compartment_.EnterArgs, Ret: nil})
     }

+Here we can see the declaration of the compartment runtime variable, the deferred transition method and the transition execution method.
+Together with the multiplexer

 This concludes our quick overview of a simple Frame spec and the controller code it generates.